REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V8.6/Readme.txt

 Upload the ESP32_Rover Code to the ESP32 Board (GPS) Upload the BMP Files to the TFT SD Card

+PLEASE UPDATE THE LIBRARY FILES WITH THIS RELEASE

 Features of 8.6
 ---------------